What Remote Workers Do in Their Free Time. Part I

 Although I usually don’t spend a lot of time on it, most of my vacations I spend projecting and building amplifiers.
 It is a fascinating but costly hobby, and right now I am saving money for the tube curve tracer.
 Besides, I once tried to make my own DAC (digital to analogue converter), but it required too much learning.
 I gave it up when I understood that I needed to program FPGA.

 In addition to being fun, hobbies make us more attractive.
 Imagine you cannot talk about anything except your working relations, tasks and so on.
 Not very tempting, huh?
 If you don’t know yet what is suitable for you, try thinking about your mindset, the amount of free time you have and cash you’re ready to spend — and check one or another list of hobbies.
-For example, here is a good one.
-In one of the next blog posts, we’ll talk about other hobbies our brilliant colleagues enjoy.
+For example, this is a good one.
+If you are interested in more of our hobbies, check out the second part of the series.